MARTIMM/gnome-gtk3/docs/content-docs/reference/Cairo/ImageSurface.md

 The native object is a **cairo_surface_t** initialized with the contents of the PNG file, or a "nil" surface if any error occurred.
 A nil surface can be checked for with `.status()`. which may return one of the following values: `CAIRO_STATUS_NO_MEMORY` `CAIRO_STATUS_FILE_NOT_FOUND` `CAIRO_STATUS_READ_ERROR` `CAIRO_STATUS_PNG_ERROR`.

-Alternatively, you can allow errors to propagate through the drawing operations and check the status on the context upon completion using `cairo_status()`.
+Alternatively, you can allow errors to propagate through the drawing operations and check the status on the context upon completion using `Gnome::Cairo.status()`.

     multi method new ( Str:D :$png! )